jundalisay/spblist/content/en/research/sarkar/microvita/chapter-07.md

 But after a chemist is acquainted with the theory of microvita, he will no longer use this formula.

-He or she will prefer to use the new formula – say FeSO4 7H20 (Group A MV 20 million).
+He will prefer to use the new formula – say FeSO4 7H20 (Group A MV 20 million).

-Take another case, say copper sulphate (blue vitriol) which is CUS04 5H20.
+Copper sulphate (blue vitriol) is CUS04 5H20.

-But after the theory of microvita is well established, a chemist will use the new formula – CUS04 5H20 (Group B MV 20 million).
+After the theory of microvita is well established, a chemist will use the new formula – CUS04 5H20 (Group B MV 20 million)*.

+> *Superphysics Note: Microvita here has quality (as qualitative differences between varities, as Group B) and quantity (as millions)

 This means the chemical formulae regarding the inner structure of objects is undergoing a tremendous change.

-The size of formulae will be bigger than what they are today.
+**The size of formulae will be bigger than what they are today.** *

+> *Superphysics Note: Our qualimath has the scope for such increased formulas because it allows the notation of qualities

 But the denomination of the object and its internal qualities will not be changed.

 There will only be a change in the chemical formulae.